-Chair's note: The Committee will review and discuss the text by substantive sections as per the staff outline, take straw votes on each section, and consider amendments relevant to each section. #38-22 Request for discussion and amendments to the Zoning Ordinance and Zoning Map regarding village center districts ZONING & PLANNING COMMITTEE requesting review, discussion and possible ordinance amendments relative to Chapter 30 zoning ordinances pertaining to Mixed Use, business districts and village districts relative to the draft Zoning Ordinance. (formerly #88-20)

-#39-22 Requesting discussion on state guidance for implementing the Housing Choice Bill COUNCILOR CROSSLEY on behalf of the Zoning & Planning Committee requesting discussion and state guidance for implementing the descent of the discussion on state guidance for implementing the Housing Choice element of the MA Economic Development legislation. (formerly #131-21) Zoning & Planning Held 8-0 on 07/31/23
+Chair's note: The Committee will continue to review and discuss the VCOD text and proposed amendments by substantive section as per the staff outline, and will then review and assess the maps and proposed amendments for each village center.
+Straw votes will be taken on all items.
+There will be a brief dinner break at 7:00 pm.
+Request for discussion and amendments to the Zoning Ordinance and Zoning #38-22 Map regarding village center districts ZONING & PLANNING COMMITTEE requesting review, discussion and possible ordinance amendments relative to Chapter 30 zoning ordinances pertaining to Mixed Use, business districts and village districts relative to the draft Zoning Ordinance. (formerly #88-20) Zoning & Planning Held 8-0 on 08/15/23 #39-22 Requesting discussion on state guidance for implementing the Housing Choice Bill COUNCILOR CROSSLEY on behalf of the Zoning & Planning Committee requesting discussion on state guidance for implementing the Housing Choice element of the